 Movements in the Reserve Bank's net credit to the Central Government during 2008-09 so far (up to July 18, 2008) largely reflected the liquidity management operations by the Reserve Bank and movements in Government deposits with the Reserve Bank.
 Surplus cash balances of the Central Government with the Reserve Bank declined.
 The Reserve Bank's holdings of Central Government dated securities decreased reflecting Reserve Bank's special market operation (SMO) and LAF operations.
-The sterilisation operations of the Reserve Bank under the MSS led to an increase in Central Government deposits with the Reserve Bank.
-Reflecting these developments, the Reserve Bank's net credit to the Centre increased by Rs.55,581 crore during 2008-09 so far (up to July 18, 2008) as compared with an increase of Rs.
-18,875 crore during the corresponding period of the previous year.
+The sterilisation operations of the Reserve Bank under the MSS led to an increase in Central Government deposits with the Reflecting these Reserve Bank. developments, the Reserve Bank's net credit to the Centre increased by Rs.55,581 crore during 2008-09 so far (up to July 18, 2008) as compared with an